Animal Crackers (2017 film): Plot

-As the circus performers, Zoe, and Mackenzie regain their human forms, Chesterfield gleefully tells the caged henchmen that their human cookies are broken as a side-effect of eating the broken pieces and it will take him awhile to figure out whose parts go to whom.
-Mario subsequently tells Chesterfield to take his time, with the others in agreement.
+As the circus performers, Owen, Zoe, and Mackenzie, regain their human forms, Chesterfield gleefully tells the caged henchmen that their human crackers are broken as a side effect of eating the broken pieces, and it will take him a while to figure out whose parts go to whom.
+Mario subsequently tells Chesterfield to take his time with the others in agreement.
 Horatio demands to be released from his hamster cage to no avail as he starts running on a hamster wheel.
+Having witnessed the performance and Brock still being in mandrill form, Mr. Woodley reevaluates his views on Owen and the circus.
+With Binkley, he creates a new circus souvenir using her failed experiments.

-Having witnessed the performance and Brock still being in drill form, Mr. Woodley reevaluates his views on both Owen and the circus.
-With Binkley, he decides to create a new circus souvenir using her failed experiments.
-By the next show, they have made animal crackers that cause the eater's skin to temporarily take on the color and patterns of the animal whose cracker they eat.
-Owen consumes a new dragon animal cracker that just appeared in the box and takes the stage in his new animal form.
+By the next show, they made animal crackers that caused the eater's skin to temporarily take on the color and patterns of the animal whose crackers they eat.
+Owen consumes a new animal cracker in the box and takes the stage as a dragon.